maelys-mcardle/snowflake/docs/snowflake/README.md

 # Snowflake

 **Snowflake** is a language designed for the microprocessor trainer, to make coding a little easier.
-It is designed for a system that has a 20 character length display with a number pad for input.
+It is designed for a system with kilobytes of memory that has a 20 character length display with a number pad for input.
 In this input system, typing digits is easy, but letters is presumed to be arduous.

 ## Reference